// Tools

 bash

-# List join keys and review status xeroctl agents join-keys # Revoke any keys that are no longer needed xeroctl agents join-keys jk_abc123 --revoke --force
+# List join keys, including terminal states xeroctl agents join-keys --include-terminal # Revoke any keys that are no longer needed xeroctl agents join-keys jk_abc123 --revoke --force